 There are other plugin ideas out there.
 We don't want to limit your creativity, either, so plugin bounties are not limited to this list.
 As long as the plugin isn't trivial and is deemed functionality by the judges, it is eligible for the prize.
 Here are a few more issues if you're not interested in the ideas listed above.

 - Containers on Demand - https://github.com/traefik/traefik/issues/6993

 - Open Policy Agent - https://github.com/traefik/traefik/issues/4894

 In addition to the plugin ideas curated above, we are working on putting together a list of issues that contributors can work on if they're not interested in building a plugin.
 We want to ensure that anyone can participate in the Hackaethon, including features, bugs, and documentation tasks that anyone can pick up and start working on.

 For those interested in building custom plugins, we have a meetup scheduled next week before the Hackaethon to demonstrate how easy they are to develop.
-You can sign up for the plugin meetup and receive the link today.
+You can watch the recording of the plugin meetup and receive the link today.
 We’re looking forward to seeing everyone at the meetup and the Hackaethon next week and look forward to seeing what you build.